JD-01-DEV/Roka-AI/README.md

 2. **Connect** device using USB cable and allow **file transfer**.

-3. Enable **Devloper Mode** by tapping 9 times on Build version in About Device or similar, if not already then allow **USB debugging** and **Installtion through  USB** if available.
+3. Enable **Developer Mode** by tapping 9 times on Build version in About Device or similar, if not already then allow **USB debugging** and **Installation through  USB** if available.

 4. **Run / Build** the app and allow the **installation** on Android if asked.

-5. The will be built in seconds or minuts depending on your device.
+5. The will be built in seconds or minutes depending on your device.

 ## Debugging with Android Studio and AVD